Human Acts

 The Long Moral Residue of Violence

-I read Human Acts before many of the books that later came to define my 2025 reading.
+I read Han Kang's Human Acts before many of the books that later came to define my 2025 reading.
 In hindsight, it feels like an early marker.
 The concerns that would recur elsewhere are already present here: aftermath rather than event, restraint rather than display, and the long moral residue of violence.

 Reading this before books like History of Violence, Flesh and We Do Not Part clarified something only later: Human Acts establishes a way of looking.
 Violence is never contained within a moment.
 Its real force lies in what follows, in how lives are bent rather than broken outright.